learn-co-curriculum/react-hooks-redux-use-dispatch-readme/README.md

 ...
 ```

-Ok, so this may seem small, but it introduces our old problem.
+Okay, so this may seem small, but it introduces our old problem.
 Our component is
 no longer indifferent about its state management system.
 Instead, this line of
 code makes the component reliant on __Redux__.